Al-Zawahri’s path went from Cairo clinic to top of al-Qaida | Federal News Network

 In the decade after 9/11, al-Qaida inspired or had a direct hand in attacks in all those areas as well as Europe, Pakistan and Turkey, including the 2004 train bombings in Madrid and the 2005 transit bombings in London.
 More recently, the al-Qaida affiliate in Yemen has proven itself capable of plotting attacks on U.S. soil with an attempted 2009 bombing of an American passenger jet and an attempted package bomb the following year.

-Bin Laden was killed in a U.S. raid on his compound in May 2011 in Abbottabad, Pakistan.
-Less than two months later, al-Qaida proclaimed al-Zawahri its paramount leader.
+After Bin Laden was killed in a U.S. raid on his compound in Abbottabad, Pakistan, al-Qaida proclaimed al-Zawahri its paramount leader less than two months later.

-The jihad against America “does not halt with the death of a commander or leader,” he said three months after bin Laden’s death.
-“Chase America, which killed the leader of the mujahedeen and threw his body into the sea.”
+The jihad against America “does not halt with the death of a commander or leader,” he said.

 The 2011 Arab Spring uprisings around the Mideast threatened a major blow to al-Qaida, showing that jihad was not the only way to get rid of Arab autocrats.
 It was mainly pro-democracy liberals and leftists who led the uprising that toppled Egypt’s President Hosni Mubarak, the longtime goal al-Zawahri failed to achieve.